NFIBrokerage/slipstream/examples/token_refresh/README.md

 Now that we know when a token needs to be refreshed, let's add in some basic token logic to our client.
-First, we'll wrap `connect/2` with a custom function that retreives a token and modifies our config:
+First, we'll wrap `connect/2` with a custom function that retrieves a token and modifies our config:

 ```elixir
 defp make_new_token, do: "your_token_logic"